davidmaceachern/playground-data-collection-rust/readme.md

 This can be disabled whilst developing if the noise gets in the way with the following at the top of the file.

 `#![allow(non_snake_case)]`

-## Future work

-Some things that we could do next:
-- Add a test that will mock calling the API.
-- Create a data factory for generating random test data.
-- Use a storage layer such as Amazon S3 to enable scaling.

-Thanks for reading, I hope this helped you, please reach out to me on Twitter if you have any questions!